wickworks/witchdice/README.md

   (recently-selected box)

 - import the monster manual
-  (have the description only go to the second line when it's too long) (cut off the "+X to hit" in the description)
   (add legendary actions)
   (add special_abilities e.g. sneak attack 1/turn)
-  (handle attacks that come with saving throws better; see aboleth tentacles or assassin)
-    (have to somehow parse the bonus stuff out?)

 - nicer add damage box